ForkMster/agent-aiyra/docs/DEPLOYMENT.md

 - `GET /test-reply`: Publish a test cast and reply
 - `GET /test-weather?city=Tokyo`: Generate a weather reply for the given city

+## Weather Reply Format and Emoji Rule

+To keep Aiyra’s weather replies calm and human-like, the format is consistent and simple:

+- First sentence: `"<City> feels around <temp>°C, <condition>."`
+- Second sentence: A friendly, natural follow-up describing how it feels or a gentle suggestion (context-aware by temperature and condition).
+- Emoji: Exactly one emoji appended at the end, chosen based on weather when possible (e.g., `☔` rain, `❄️` snow, `🧣` cold, `☀️/🌞` clear and warm, `⚡` storm, `🌫️` fog).
+No emojis mid-sentence.

+Examples:

+- `Kyoto feels around 17°C, clear sky.
+It’s calm and clear, perfect for a walk outside. ✨`
+- `Seattle feels around 3°C, clear sky.
+It’s pretty chilly and clear, better take a scarf! 🧣`
+- `London feels around 12°C, drizzle.
+Light rain today, a cozy cafe could be nice. ☔`

+Implementation notes:

+- Logic lives in `src/utils/tone.js` (`applyWeatherTone` builds the two-sentence message; `finalizeReply` enforces the single emoji at the end and removes mid-sentence emojis).
+- `finalizeReply` supports an override emoji for weather so templates should not add extra emojis.
+- Keep language simple, avoid em dashes, and prefer clear, grounded phrasing.

 ## Railway Notes

 - Ensure `PORT=8080` is set; Railway maps this automatically